 Despite the fast and furious pace of the outdoor adventure scene, there are plenty of top things to do in Queenstown that will leave you feeling relaxed and revitalised.

 For stunning views of the city, Lake Wakatipu and the Remarkables, climb on board the Skyline Queenstown gondola for the gentle journey up to Bob’s Peak.
-Don’t be put off by the queue — it moves fairly quickly — and the view from the top will seriously take your breath away.
+Don’t be put off by the queue — it moves fairly quickly.

 Everything else on the Peak will raise your pulse rate rather than lower it, including the fantastic luge, bungee jumping, paragliding (soar high above the city centre) and a series of downhill-run mountain biking trails.